-The Company believes it has developed a strong corporate culture that is critical to its success.
-Its key values are delivering world-class quality software, client-focused timely delivery, leadership, long-term relationships, creativity, openness and transparency and professional growth.
-The services provided by NetSol require proficiency in many fields, such as software engineering, project management, business analysis, technical writing, sales and marketing, and communication and presentation skills.
+We believe we have developed a strong corporate culture that is critical to our success.
+Our key values are delivering world-class quality software, client-focused timely delivery, leadership, long-term relationships, creativity, openness and transparency and professional growth.
+The services provided by NETSOL require proficiency in many fields, such as software engineering, project management, business analysis, technical writing, sales and marketing, and communication and presentation skills.

 Due to the growing demand for our core offerings and IT services, retention of technical and management personnel is essential.
-We have enhanced the compensation structure for our technical teams and senior management to stay ahead of global and regional competition.
-As a result, our employee turnover was under 10% in 2019 with a goal to maintain the turnover level under 10% during the 2020 fiscal year and onwards.
+Our employee turnover was under 20% in 2021 with a goal to maintain the turnover level under 20% during the 2022 fiscal year and onwards.
 In addition, we are committed to improving key performance indicators such as efficiency, productivity and revenue per employee.

 To encourage all employees to build on our core values, we reward teamwork and promote individuals that demonstrate these values.
 We believe that our growth and success are attributable in large part to the high caliber of our employees and our commitment to maintain the values on which our success has been based.
 We support gender diversity on a global basis.
-NetSol is an equal opportunity employer with the largest concentration of female employees in Lahore, Pakistan and our U.S. headquarters.
+We are an equal opportunity employer with the largest concentration of female employees in Lahore, Pakistan and our U.S. headquarters.

-NetSol believes it should give back to the community and employees as much as possible.
-Certain of our subsidiaries are located in regions where basic services are not readily available.
-Where possible, NetSol acts to not only improve the quality of life of its employees but also the standard of living in these regions.
-Examples of such programs are:
+NETSOL believes it should give back to the community and employees as much as possible.
+Certain subsidiaries of ours are located in regions where basic services are not readily available.
+Where possible, NETSOL acts to not only improve the quality of life of its employees, but also the standard of living in these regions.
+Examples of such programs are as follows:

-- Humanitarian Relief- We are all aware of the devastation that can be wrought by natural disasters.
-NetSol has historically supported earthquake and flood relief where the need is the greatest. - Literacy Program-Launched to educate our illiterate employees, the main objective of this program is to enable these employees to acquire basic reading, writing and arithmetic skills. - Higher Education and Science and Research Institutions In order to support higher education in Pakistan, we have contributed endowments to NUST, Forman Christian College, and a few other universities who are focused on science and engineering. - Noble Cause Fund-A noble cause fund has been established to meet medical and education expenses of the children of low paid employees.
-NetSol employees voluntarily contribute a fixed amount every month to the fund and the Company matches the employee subscriptions with an equivalent contribution amount.
-A portion of this fund is also utilized to support social needs of certain institutions and individuals, outside NetSol. - Day Care Facility-NetSol's human resources are its key assets and thus the Company takes numerous steps to ensure the provision of basic comforts to its employees.
-In Pakistan, the provision of outside pre-school child care is a rarity.
-With this in mind, a children's day care facility has been created near NetSol's offices providing employees with peace of mind knowing their children are nearby and being taken care of by qualified staff in a child friendly facility. - Preventative Health Care Program-In addition to the comprehensive out-patient and in-patient medical benefits, preventive health care has also been introduced.
+- Humanitarian Relief: We are all aware of the devastation that can be wrought by natural disasters.
+We have historically supported earthquake and flood relief where the need is the greatest. - Literacy Program: Launched to educate our illiterate employees, the main objective of this program is to enable these employees to acquire basic reading, writing and arithmetic skills. - Higher Education and Science and Research Institutions: In order to support higher education in Pakistan, we have contributed endowments to NUST, Forman Christian College, and a few other universities who are focused on science and engineering. - Noble Cause Fund: A noble cause fund has been established to meet medical and education expenses of the children of the lower paid employees.
+Our employees voluntarily contribute a fixed amount every month to the fund and NETSOL matches the employee subscriptions with an equivalent contribution amount.
+A portion of this fund is also utilized to support social needs of certain institutions and individuals, outside of NETSOL. - Day Care Facility: NETSOL's human resources are its key assets and thus we take numerous steps to ensure the provision of basic comforts to our employees.
+In Pakistan, the provision of outside pre-school childcare is a rarity.
+With this in mind, a children's day care facility has been created near NETSOL's offices providing employees with peace of mind knowing their children are nearby and being taken care of by qualified staff in a child friendly facility.
+Due to COVID-19 restrictions, the facility is temporarily closed. - Preventative Health Care Program: In addition to the comprehensive out-patient and in-patient medical benefits, preventive health care has also been introduced.
 This phased program focuses on vaccination of our employees against such diseases as Hepatitis A/B, Tetanus, Typhoid and Flu on a routine basis.